 If the reduction in income resulted from an involuntary action (i.e., being fired, laid off, or becoming disabled), contact the Financial Aid Office to request a Special Circumstance Form.
 Complete and submit the form, along with appropriate documentation, to the Financial Aid Office for consideration.
 Often projected year income can be considered.
 These considerations are made at the student’s request and on a case by case basis.
 If the reduction in income was voluntary (i.e., you chose to reduce your hours or quit your job), this will not be considered.
 In this case, you may only see the change in eligibility when you file the next year’s FAFSA using the current year income.

 Will my financial aid eligibility be reviewed again while I am attending John Tyler?

 Each year you will be required to re-apply for financial aid by renewing your FAFSA form.
 In this way, changes in your family's financial situation and changes in John Tyler Community College’s tuition and fees can be considered.
 As a result, your financial aid eligibility may change from year to year.

-What is the difference between a Subsidized and Unsubsidized Federal Stafford Loan?
+What is the difference between a Subsidized and Unsubsidized Direct Student Loan?

 If you demonstrate financial need on the FAFSA, you will be eligible for a Subsidized Loan.
 If not, you will be eligible for an Unsubsidized Loan.
 The federal government pays the interest that accrues on a Subsidized Loan while you are in-school and in your grace period prior to repayment.
 For the Unsubsidized Loan, you are responsible for paying the interest quarterly or capitalizing it to your principal loan balance.
 If it is affordable for you, the Financial Aid Office recommends paying the interest as it accumulates.
 In this way, you will only owe the principal loan balance when you enter repayment and will not have any accumulated interest.